PJayakrishnan/AlgoLib/README.md

   ````
 	Function   : BinarySearch
-	Parameters : (3) - array, length of array, element to be searched
+	Parameters : (4) - array, length of array, element to be searched,
+			reference to duration to complete algorithm.
 	Retrun type: Position of element to be searched in the given array
 	Note       : If the given elemet to be searched is not found, method
 	             will return -1.
 Array and elemnt to be searched should